 Design, development and testing of a platform optimizing multimodal door-to-door transport of passengers and goods, supported by an innovative communication network.

-Exploiting/demonstrating the added value of climate services: climate services for climate-proofing of vulnerable urban and transport infrastructure.
+Exploiting/demonstrating the added value of climate services for climate-proofing of vulnerable urban and transport infrastructure.

 Big Data PPP Large Scale Pilot focusing in production of best possible raw materials from agriculture, forestry and fishery/aquaculture.

 Service platform and Toolbox for European Sentinel Copernicus Earth Observation data use for biologists, ecologists, scientists and ornithologists.

 Enabling users to fully benefit from underlying High Processing capacities to explore new methods, build new innovative services and to perform predictions and simulations with extremely large and heterogeneous datasets.

 Open and interoperable agricultural specialized platform hub on the cloud for the management of data relevant for farming production.

 Fostering of resource recovery in landfills by improving the availability and accessibility of data and information on Secondary Raw Materials (SRM) in the EU.